Catalogue: Adult Program

 Grievance Policy for Written Student Complaints

 The student grievance or complaint policy insures that students have adequate lines of communication wherein to file written complaints.
-Students are encouraged to inform the proper college official any time they feel one of their student rights or privileges has been denied.
+Students are encouraged to inform the proper university official, as described in this Catalogue and the student handbook, any time they feel one of their student rights or privileges has been denied.
+All complaints must be filed to the campus students services and campus Dean within 30 days of the course completion.
+Georgia students may appeal of the final institutional decision to the Georgia Nonpublic Postsecondary Education Commission (GNPEC), 2082 East Exchange Place, Suite 220, Tucker, GA 30084-5305, http://gnpec.org/consumer-resources/gnpec-authorized-school-complainant-form/, or by calling 770-414-3300.

 Academic Disability Accommodation

 Belhaven University offers students disability accommodation in accordance with the guidelines of the Americans with Disabilities Act.
-The student must make his or her disability known to the Office of Student Services or to the state dean for their campus and must provide current documentation of the disability from an appropriate licensed professional and complete the Belhaven ADA Request Form for accommodation.
-The student must provide such a request to the office of career and academic development at least two weeks prior to the beginning of each semester for which the accommodation is requested.
+The student must make his or her disability known to the Office of Student Services and must provide current documentation, within 3 years, of the disability from an appropriate licensed professional and complete the Belhaven ADA Request Form for accommodation.
+The student must provide such a request to the Office of Student Success at least two weeks prior to the beginning of each semester for which the accommodation is requested.
 Approved accommodations will be made within a reasonable time period after completion of the official request.

 Grievance Procedure for Disabled Students

-- Such complaints must be filed within forty-five calendar days after the complainant becomes aware of the alleged violation.
+- Such complaints must be filed within 45 calendar days after the complainant becomes aware of the alleged violation.

-- The coordinator shall issue a written determination regarding the complaint and a description of the resolution.
-The coordinator shall forward a copy to the complainant within a reasonable time.
+- The Coordinator shall issue a written determination regarding the complaint and a description of the resolution and shall forward a copy to the complainant within a reasonable time.

 Anti-hazing Policy (Florida)